pustotnik/zenmake/docs/buildconf-taskparams.rst

     By default it's equal to the name of the build task.
 So in most cases it is not needed to be set explicitly.

-    You can use :ref:`substitution<buildconf-substitutions>`
+    It's possible to use :ref:`selectable parameters<buildconf-select>`
-    variables for this parameter.
+    and/or :ref:`dynamic substitutions<buildconf-substitutions-dynamic>`

-    And it's possible to use :ref:`selectable parameters<buildconf-select>` to set this parameter.
+    variables to set this parameter.

 .. _buildconf-taskparams-source: